tkoopman/Generic-Synthesis-Patcher/docs/Settings.md

 By default or with this set to false, it is "Mod.esp" : ["field1", ...].
 Setting this to true changes it to "field":["Mod1.esp", "Mod2.esp", ....].
 Depending on what you are doing one or the other may be more efficient for you to read.
 Inside the patcher both produce the same result.
+If used with ForwardType of Default, as only a single mods value would be copied over it will pick a mod from the list to forward that contains this record.
 Some settings may require this to be True.
 In those cases you can still just exclude this from the config as they will auto set it.
 However if you include it you must have it set correctly else you will get an error.
+Below example will forward record from PrvtI_HeavyArmory.esp unless it doesn't contain the record in which case Immersive Weapons.esp will be tried.

+        {
+            "types": [ "NPC" ],
+            "OnlyIfDefault": true,
+            "ForwardIndexedByField": true,
+            "Forward": { "Items": [ "PrvtI_HeavyArmory.esp", "Immersive Weapons.esp" ] }
+        }

 >**<font color="green">ForwardType</font>**: ForwardType can change how Forwarding actions work.
 Following valid options:
 - **<font color="green">Default</font>**: Will replace winning with value from forwarding mod as described above.